Gopi (1970 film)

 Gopi is a 1970 Hindi-language action drama film produced by T. S. Muthuswami & S. S. Palaniappan and directed by A. Bhimsingh.
 The film stars Dilip Kumar, Saira Banu in the lead roles, along with Pran, Om Prakash, Nirupa Roy, Farida Jalal, Johnny Walker, Ramayan Tiwari, Mukri, Sudesh Kumar, Durga Khote, Lalita Pawar in other important roles.
 The music was composed by Kalyanji-Anandji.

-This is a remake of 1964 simultaneously shot Kannada Movie Chinnada Gombe and Tamil movie Muradan Muthu, which were also remakes of the 1944 Bengali film Maane Naa Maana.
 This film is remembered for classic acting by Om Prakash and Dilip Kumar.
 As reported by Box Office India, Gopi was a big hit at the box office.

 Premise

 A man stays with his brother in a village and is falsely accused of theft by the landlord.
 When his brother throws him out, he goes to the city and vows to return only after making money.